sjmulder/msort/README.md

 Refer to external documentation for more information about merge sort in general, but here are specifics regarding this implementation:

- - The data representation is the original file (plus a terminating \0).
+ - The data representation is the original file plus a terminating \n, hence it can be considered a packed list of \n-terminated strings.
+Working on this representation directly is more efficient than replacing every \n with
-   There is no line pointer table or such.
-This complicates the code but removes a layer of indirection.
-(Embedded \0 characters break the program.)
+   \0 as a preprocessing step and much more efficient than using a list of pointers.

  - Two methods of parallelism are implemented: pthreads and forking.
 (Both are configured in the main function.)
 Since work is independent no